Vietnamese-inspired Banh Mi Hot Dogs

 • Crispy onions & roasted salted peanuts could also be added as a topping for added crunch and flavour.

-• Sriracha adds heat to this hot dog, but use any chili sauce of your choice.
+• Sriracha adds heat to this hot dog, but use any chilli sauce of your choice.
 Add fresh or pickled jalapeno if you like things very spicy.
 Use ketchup if you are making this for children

 • In Vietnam, Banh Mi’s are made from crusty baguettes that have a very soft texture from the rice flour added.
 I find a French baguette a little too hard for this recipe and a hot dog bun too soft.
 But use what you can find.
 Ideally, you want a bun that is slightly crunchy on the outside and soft in the middle.
 I always butter and fry the rolls before.
 This adds so much flavour.